 Doctors working for the Albany, Ga.-based hospital system’s affiliated physician group get regular reports breaking down their referrals to specialists or services.
-One viewed by The Wall Street Journal included cardiology, colonoscopies and speech therapy, along with the share of each referred to Phoebe health-care providers.
+One viewed by The Wall Street Journal included cardiology, colonoscopies, and speech therapy, along with the share of each referred to Phoebe health-care providers.

-If the share of in-house business wasn’t viewed as adequate, administrators would press them to improve, doctors said.
+If the share of the in-house business wasn’t viewed as adequate, administrators would press them to improve, doctors said.

-“They would let you know it wasn’t high enough,” said Thomas Hilsman, a primary-care doctor recently retired from the Phoebe medical group.
+“They would let you know it wasn’t high enough,” said Thomas Hilsman, a primary-care doctor who recently retired from the Phoebe medical group.
 He said he felt referrals should be based on which health-care provider was best for patients.
 “They keep the Phoebe physicians busy, they see more patients, they make more money.”